strafplanet/beepy-battery/README.md

 For 2b) the script will schedule a configurable shutdown of the system when the defined charge level is reached.

-The script uses `/sys/firmware/beepberry/battery_raw` if available and fall back to directly read i2c (and temporarily disconnect the keyboard) if not, so it runs on devices with original firmware and with the patched firmware (and module) by excel/aardangelo.
+The script uses `/sys/firmware/beepberry/battery_raw` if available and it falls back to directly reading i2c (and temporarily disconnect the keyboard) if not, so it runs on devices with original firmware and with the patched firmware (and module) by excel/ardangelo.

 The script can write a log to the user's directory.